Oboist Ray Still

 minutes.
 From the take that we did the first day, we threw it all

-just wasn’t satisfactory, and I didn’t even hear the results because the
+It just wasn’t satisfactory, and I didn’t even hear the results

-recording director was sick, and he just didn’t want to play anything for
+because the recording director was sick, and he just didn’t want to play

-me.
+anything for me.
 The following day, Abbado forgot to come upstairs.
-I was

-supposed to have forty-minutes, so we had just thirty-five minutes.
+I was supposed to have forty-minutes, so we had just thirty-five

-This was just enough time to go through it once, and in fact we started
+minutes.
+This was just enough time to go through it once, and in

-with the second movement.
-Then we did the third movement with no stops.
+fact we started with the second movement.
+Then we did the third movement

-to go from that second page to the cadenza —
+barely enough time to go from that second page to the cadenza

-basically the whole thing is like direct-to-disc!
-I’m very, very
+— so basically the whole thing is like direct-to-disc!

-happy with it.
+I’m very, very happy with it.
 I think it’s one of my best.
-The Strauss, on
+The

 BD: When you make a record, which is presumably